robots4life/val/README.md

 </br>
 </br>

-Now if we use any odd email address from e.g. https://10minutemail.com/ we get the following email from Supabase.
+Now if we use any odd email address from e.g. https://10minutemail.com/ and put that in the email field of the form and send the request we get the following email message back from Supabase.

-The authentication link in the email is something like this.
+The authentication link to **confirm the sign up to the app** in the email message is something like this.
 `https://example.supabase.co/auth/v1/verify?token=someTokenHere&type=signup&redirect_to=http://localhost:3000/`

 <img src="src/images/Screenshot_20220317_113517-confirm-user-and-get-auth-link.png">